-However, it may help you to understand that even if you can’t be diagnosed with paranoid schizophrenia, you can still experience paranoid symptoms brought upon by this disorder.
-In fact, paranoid symptoms remain one of the top criterion for diagnosing schizophrenia. ²
+Still, even though you can’t be diagnosed with paranoid schizophrenia, you can experience paranoid symptoms.
+In fact, paranoid symptoms remain one of the top criteria for diagnosing schizophrenia. ²

-Generally speaking, paranoia is a term used to associate a sense of distrust.
+Paranoia is a term used to associate a sense of distrust.
 People who struggle with schizophrenia tend to have an irrational, yet fixed, belief that they are in danger.
+These symptoms can produce hallucinations and delusions that lead to even worse mental conditions, such as confusion, anxiety, and mistrust of others.

 What Are Paranoid Delusions?

-One of the most common symptoms for paranoid schizophrenia is experiencing delusions.
-These are fixed beliefs that are false in reality.
-For example, one may assume someone is always watching them when, in reality, this isn’t true. ³
+Delusions are one of the most common symptoms of paranoid schizophrenia.
+These are fixed beliefs that are false in reality. ³ For example, one may assume someone is always watching them even when this isn’t true.

 - Control – the belief that you are being controlled or manipulated beyond your influence.